blindtag/commerce/README.md

 # commerce
-A simple e commerce application using commerce.js
+An e commerce application using commerce.js